 Unrealized foreign exchange gains and losses primarily result from fluctuation of the U.S. dollar to the Colombian peso due to Gran Tierra's current and deferred tax liabilities, which are monetary liabilities mainly denominated in the local currency of the Colombian operations.
 As a result, foreign exchange gains and losses must be calculated on conversion to the U.S. dollar functional currency.
-A strengthening in the Colombian peso against the U.S. dollar results in foreign exchange losses, estimated at \$10,000 for each one peso decrease in the exchange rate of the Colombian peso to one U.S. dollar.
-This effect was calculated based on the Company's December 31, 2017, deferred tax balances.
+A strengthening in the Colombian peso against the U.S. dollar results in foreign exchange losses, estimated at \$7,209 for each one peso decrease in the exchange rate of the Colombian peso to one U.S. dollar.
+This effect was calculated based on the Company's December 31, 2018, deferred tax balances.

-For the year ended December 31, 2017, 98% (year ended December 31, 2016 - 97%, year ended December 31, 2015 - 97%) of the Company's oil and natural gas sales were generated in Colombia.
+For the year ended December 31, 2018, 100% (December 31, 2017 - 98%, December 31, 2016 - 97%) of the Company's oil and natural gas sales were generated in Colombia.
 In Colombia, the Company receives 100% of its revenues in U.S. dollars and the majority of its capital expenditures are in U.S. dollars or are based on U.S. dollar prices.